uom-resquant/modelling_book/docs/01-intro.md

 An important thing to understand in R is that categorical (ordered, also called ordinal, or unordered, also called nominal) data are *typically* encoded as **factors**, which are just a special type of vector.
 A factor is simply an integer vector that can contain *only predefined values* (this bit is very important) and is used to store categorical data.
 Factors are treated specially by many data analytic and visualisation functions.
 This makes sense because they are essentially different from quantitative variables.

 Although you can use numbers to represent categories, *using factors with labels is better than using integers to represent categories* because factors are self-describing (having a variable that has values "Male" and "Female" is better than a variable that has values "1" and "2" to represent male and female).
-When R reads data in other formats (e.g., comma separated), by default it will automatically convert all character variables into factors.
+When R reads data in other formats (e.g., comma-separated), it will automatically convert all character variables into factors by default.
 If you would rather keep these variables as simple character vectors, you need to explicitly ask R to do so.
 We will come back to this next week with some examples.

 Factors can also be created with the `factor()` function concatenating a series of *character* elements.
-You will notice that is printed differently from a simply character vector and that it tells us the levels of the factor (look at the second printed line).
+You will notice that it is printed differently from a simple character vector and that it tells us the levels of the factor (look at the second printed line).

 ```r